 "Due to the challenging and hazardous nature of the incident, an additional four fire engines were requested to attend, taking the total to 10 appliances.
 This was a prolonged operation given the complexity of tackling a fire within an underground electrical tunnel.
 Once the power was isolated, firefighters wearing breathing apparatus entered the tunnel to better tackle the fire.

-"The incident is still causing significant disruption in central London, with multiple road closures and a safety cordon currently in place.
-Several bus routes have been diverted, and the public are advised to continue to avoid the area where possible.
+"The incident caused significant disruption in central London, with multiple road closures and a safety cordon put in place.
+Several bus routes were diverted, and the public were advised to avoid the area where possible.

-"Our Community Engagement team is on site providing support to local residents and businesses affected by the fire."
+"Our Community Engagement team was on site providing support to local residents and businesses affected by the fire."

 The Brigade's 999 Control officers took the first of 18 calls to the fire at 0941 and sent crews from Soho, Euston, Shoreditch, Islington, Lambeth and surrounding fire stations to the scene.
 The fire was under control by 1407.